The green guide to visiting Helsinki

 For urban dwellers, the capital’s abundance of nature, space and quiet is surely a boost – from the parks and allotments that add to its 40 per cent green space, to the near-unrivalled air and water quality and unerring presence of the sea.
 For Helsinki is, in fact, a peninsula – embraced on three sides by a mosaic of 300 islands, 130km of coastline and 25 public beaches (with winter swimming highly encouraged) – where every resident lives within 10km of the water.

 Perhaps born of this unique natural setting, Helsinki has long stood at the frontier of environmental responsibility and innovation.
-The city has pledged carbon neutrality by 2035, and is steadily on-track towards its goal.
-But for all the big figures, the capital is most keenly a place of grassroots, experimental green thinking: from conscientious food sourcing to low-impact design.
+The city has pledged carbon neutrality by 2035, and is steadily moving towards its goal.
+But for all the big figures, the capital is most keenly a place of grassroots, experimental green thinking, from conscientious food sourcing to low-impact design.

-The Helsinki ‘Think Sustainably’ platform helps to direct locals and visitors alike to the city’s most sustainably ranked spots, with blogs including ‘Tips for great breathing spots’ or ‘Urban adventures via public transport’.
-Indeed, visitors may be surprised to discover how climate responsibility informs so much of the city’s day-to-day: one only has to languish in an eco-designed sauna, settle into a zero-waste dinner, or roam amongst its ‘preloved’ boutiques, to discover the joy, warmth and inspiration that can stem from environmentalism.
+The Helsinki “Think Sustainably” platform helps to direct locals and visitors alike to the city’s most sustainable features and activities, with blogs including “Tips for great breathing spots” and “Urban adventures via public transport”.
+Indeed, visitors may be surprised to discover how climate responsibility informs so much of the city’s day-to-day life: one only has to languish in an eco-designed sauna, settle into a zero-waste dinner, or roam among its “preloved” boutiques to discover the joy, warmth and inspiration that can stem from environmentalism.

 Here’s how to make the most of a trip to this future-facing city with a focus on relishing the present.